SAFEXST Support Worker

 DEADLINE FOR APPLICATIONS:

-Mobile Outreach Worker - Casual / Relief
+The Mobile Outreach Worker / Casual Relief Worker

 The Mobile Outreach Worker Position

-SOWINS is looking for casual / relief Mobile Outreach Workers who will offer early intervention, support and harm reduction to individuals involved in street-based sex work and to persons engaging in survival sex through empathic first response street level engagement outreach services.
+SOWINS is looking for casual / relief Mobile Outreach Workers who will offer early intervention, support and harm reduction to individuals involved in street-based sex work and to persons engaging in survival sex through emphatic first response street level engagement outreach services.
 The Mobile Outreach Workers work directly with people who experience barriers to overall health and well-being such as: chronic homelessness, intergenerational trauma, problematic substance use, systemic abuse, lack of safety, loneliness and stigma.
 These are Casual positions with NO set hours.